Sky11y/Philosophers/blueprint.md

 IMPORTANT
 1. asymmetric order where every other gets fork on right and every other fork on left makes sure that at least one philo is eating
-2. If a philo holds on to a fork to long it should drop it
+2. If a philo holds on to a fork too long it should drop it
 3. [Add a condition that if philo has not eaten in long time he's the next waiting and does not drop the fork]

 while eating there should be two forks on philos hand; one in both